Shujun-He/Google_AI4code_6th_place_solution/README.md

 ### Network achitecture
 My network architecture consists mainly of a deberta encoder and a GRU layer; an overview is shown in the Figure below.
 First, markdown blocks and code blocks are tokenized and concatenated.
-During training, 10 markdown blocks with 40 code blocks with a max length of 1600 are used first and then the weights are retrained with 20 markdown blocks with 80 code blocks with a max length of 3160.
+During training, 10 markdown blocks with 20 code blocks with a max length of 1100 are used first, then 10 markdown blocks with 40 code blocks with a max length of 1600 are used to train another 5 epochs, and then the weights are retrained again with 20 markdown blocks with 80 code blocks with a max length of 3160..
 Following that, a deberta large encoder is used to encode the text, and then each markdown and code block is pooled.
 Next, features are concatenated to pooled feature vectors (discussed in a later section).
 Each markdown block feature vector is then concatenated to the sequence of code block feature vectors, and then an GRU network is used to predict the